moebiussurfing/ofxGpuLutCube/README.md

 addon modifications by moebiussurfing https://github.com/moebiussurfing

-based in and using the code of HUBRIS:
+based on and using the code of HUBRIS:

 https://github.com/youandhubris/GPU-LUT-OpenFrameworks